Skip to Content

 adrenal glands, the pituitary gland, or the hypothalamus.

 If your doctor suspects secondary adrenocortical insufficiency, you

-may get infusions of ACTH on two consecutive days.
-In most cases, even if you
+may get infusions of ACTH on 2 days in a row.
+In most cases, your

 have problems with the